As travellers go around the world and report natural objects and phenomena, so faithfully let another stay at home and report the

 No one can disprove dualism.
-However, because of its 3 problems, I choose to ignore dualism.
+Because of its three problems, however, I choose to ignore dualism.
 Along with it, I’ll ignore the dualistic-why.

 We’ve covered all the whys.
 Hooray!

 You now know, in detail, what introversion means.
 Plus, you know what causes and what doesn’t cause introversion.
-Maybe, you even learnt some new things about yourself.
+You may even have learnt some things about yourself.

 Thanks for reading till the end.